Sustainability is a key theme

 - Innovation in ICT

-These four areas map against five of the SDGs:
+These four areas map against many of the Sustainable Development Goals, including:

 CDT’s innovation activities are aligned with these goals.
 Current research interests are:

-Sumitomo Chemical believes that it is not just the technologies it develops, but also how it develops them which affects the planet, and it addresses several other SDGs through its Responsible Care and Social Activities:
+Sumitomo Chemical believes that it is not just the technologies it develops, but also how it develops them which affects the planet, and it addresses several other Sustainable Development Goals through its Responsible Care and Social Activities:

 Here at CDT we walk the talk and that’s why we have adopted a number of schemes to reduce our impact on the planet: